 As a performer, Ms. Kordahl won the Arizona State University Concert of Soloists competition in 2011 and performed with the ASU Symphony.
 In the summer of 2010 and 2013, Kordahl toured the Midwest, giving recitals in four different states.
 Kordahl studied with renowned piano pedagogue Scott McBride Smith and has a strong background in arts administration including serving as the Competitions Coordinator for the 6th Annual Bösendorfer and Yamaha USASU International Piano Competitions.

 Christine's musical career has included 30 years of teaching in both private and public school settings.
 She has developed and directed children's choir programs in Oregon, California, Colorado, and Arizona.
 She is also a prolific and accomplished writer and arranger for both church and school.
-Christine is currently the Principle Accompanist for three Valley choral groups, the West Valley Chorale, directed by Ken Goodenburger, the Scottsdale Christian Academy choral program, directed by Dr. Tom Bookhout, and The Carolyn Eynon Singers, directed by Carolyn Eynon.
-She is in demand throughout the Valley as a substitute organist, pianist and private instructor.
-Christine is the Department Head of the Vocal Program at Rosie's House, and is the Director of the five choirs and two vocal labs with over 140 students participating.
+Christine is currently the Principle Organist at Congregational Church of Sun City.
+She is also the Principle Accompanist for both the West Valley Chorale, directed by Ken Goodenburger, and the Scottsdale Christian Academy choral program, directed by Dr. Tom Bookhout.
+Christine is the Department Head of the vocal program at Rosie's House Music Academy, and is the director of the five choirs and two vocal labs.

 Katie Valadez, Flute.
 Katie Valadez completed her Bachelor's degree in flute performance at Arizona State University and a Master’s degree in orchestral flute performance at McGill University.
 She is an active educator and maintains a private studio out of her home and teaches at Rosie's House: A Music Academy for Children.
 Katie is also active in arts administration and currently is the Box Office Assistant Manager for the Arizona Opera.

 Patty Waxman, Violin.
 Patty Waxman, began playing violin at the age of eight.
 Waxman completed her Bachelor's degree in violin performance at The Cleveland Institute of Music and a second Bachelor’s degree in music therapy at Michigan State University.
-As an active violinist in the Phoenix area, she performs regularly across the valley, maintains a private studio out of her home, and teaches at Rosie's House, A Music Academy for Children and Desert Marigold Charter School.
+As an active violinist in the Phoenix area, she performs regularly across the valley, maintains a private studio out of her home, and teaches at Rosie's House, A Music Academy for Children.